-But what is key to the rise of crypto use in recent years is its central feature: they are usually not regulated by a centralized third-party institution or authority.
-In theory, this protects them from mandated intervention or influence of any kind.
+Most cryptocurrencies work as decentralised systems, or networks, which run primarily on the blockchain.
+As explained in our previous post on the blockchain, it’s a technology that works as a public ledger distributed across many networked computers.
+But the key to the rise of crypto use in recent years is its central feature: they are usually not regulated by a centralised third-party institution or authority.
+In theory, this protects them from mandated intervention or influence.

 A Brief History of Cryptocurrency

 Cryptocurrencies did not originate in a vacuum.
 There were attempts to create digital currencies during the 90s while the tech boom was in full effect.
-All of these early attempts used the trusted third-party method, which essentially meant that the companies would verify and enable the transactions themselves.
-Therefore, this was not the decentralized system that the currencies use today.
+These early attempts used the trusted third-party method, meaning the companies would verify and enable the transactions themselves.
+Therefore, this was not the decentralised system that the currencies use today.

-To simplify what a cryptocurrency is to its bare bones, one can say that it’s a set of prescribed entries in a database that cannot be altered without the implementation of pre-specified conditions.
-In other words: a currency.
+To simplify what a cryptocurrency is to its bare bones, one can say that it’s a set of prescribed entries in a database that cannot be altered without implementing pre-specified conditions.
+In other words, it’s a currency.
 All currencies in the world are simply verified entries in databases – whether digitally in banks or physically in the form of hard cash – and these databases are in the form of personal accounts, balances, and listed transactions.

-A cryptocurrency, as a medium of exchange, is purely digital, utilizing cryptographic techniques to enable these financial transactions.
-The idea is that by implementing the blockchain technology, decentralization and transparency can be achieved.
-This is what Satoshi Nakamoto finally accomplished with the first successful introduction of the Bitcoin cryptocurrency.
+As a medium of exchange, a cryptocurrency is purely digital, utilising cryptographic techniques to enable these financial transactions.
+The idea is that by implementing blockchain technology, decentralisation and transparency can be achieved.
+Satoshi Nakamoto finally accomplished this with the first successful introduction of the Bitcoin cryptocurrency.

 The Movement Away From Third-Parties

-As outlined above, cryptocurrencies are coordinated systems that permit online payments in a secure manner.
+As outlined above, cryptocurrencies are coordinated systems that permit online payments securely.
 But there still needs to be trust and consensus in the system.

-The birth of cryptocurrencies (like Bitcoin and Ethereum) does away with the need for the third-party to control the transactions.
-In effect, as a decentralized system, all members of a particular transaction take up this role, distributed throughout the network.
-This is akin to regular peer-to-peer file-sharing networks but now trained on actual currency.
+Traditionally, as a centralised entity, a trusted third party would be necessary to circumvent this by keeping records of transactions and balances.
+Naturally, this would mean that the third party, as the authority, would control your money and personalised details.
+The birth of cryptocurrencies (like Bitcoin and Ethereum) eliminates the need for a third party to control the transactions.
+As a decentralised system, all members of a particular transaction take up this role, distributed throughout the network.
+This is akin to regular peer-to-peer file-sharing networks but now trained on the actual currency.